 The goal is to eliminate duplicate data entry and reduce the margin for human error.
 Whether that happens through real-time connections or streamlined export processes, what matters is that your systems work together reliably.

-Your hospitality team isn't sitting at desks all day.
-They're on the floor, in the kitchen, managing guests, handling service.
 If your HR system requires them to log into a desktop computer to check their rota or request annual leave, you've already lost.

 Essential mobile features: